ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-CENT number of the Houston (Tex.)
-Telegraph says: “ A shipment of Texas
-pig-iron was made yesterday to the last
-place one would imagine possible —to En­
-gland.
-Some time since a lot of Texas
-iron ore was sent to the iron manufactur­
-ers of England for assay and test, as to
-quality.
-The result was so satisfactory,
-and the quality was found to be so excel­
-lent, a shipment of pig-iron was ordered
-as an experiment.
-If it be found that this
-ore can be profitably obtained and manu­
-factured a large tracle will soon spring up,
-and a rapid development of our iron
-mines result.
-Speed the day, say we.”
 The great American inventions, which
 have been adopted all over tlie world, are
 the following: 1.
 The cotton-gin, without